saursin/riscv-atom/docs/pages/getting-started/examples.rst

   Hello World!
       -- from Assembly

-We can test other examples also in the similar fashion.
+We can test other examples also in the similar fashion by using the following syntax:
+:: bash

+  $ make target=<TARGET> ex=<EXAMPLE>

+Run `make help` to get more information about supported targets an examples.

 Banner
 =======